Billing and Insurance

 According to guidelines set by the state of Texas, all freestanding ERs are required to post the notice below at their facility and website:

-• Texarkana Emergency Center charges rates comparable to a hospital emergency department, including a possible facility fee.
+- The facility charges rates comparable to a hospital emergency room, and may charge a facility fee;

-• Texarkana Emergency Center is not a participating provider in any health benefit plan provider network.
-However, by state law your health insurance company is required to process your ER visit at in network benefit levels.
+- This facility is not a participating provider in any health benefit plan provider network.
+However, by state law your health insurance company is required to process your ER visit at in-network benefit levels.